 - grocers, green grocers, butchers, supermarkets, superstores, hypermarkets

 - non-food retail warehouses but excluding retail warehouse clubs

 - electrical goods and hardware stores

 - garden centres/DIY stores

 - pet shops/stores

 - post offices

-- · ticket sales or travel agencies
+- ticket sales or travel agencies

 - sale of sandwiches or other cold food for consumption off the premises

 - internet (cyber) cafes

 - hairdressers/beauty salons

 - funeral directors

 - hire of domestic or personal goods

 - washing or cleaning of clothes/fabrics on the premises

-Goods Vehicles Car Parking Food Retail up to 1,000m 1 space per 500m 1 space per 18m Food Retail over 1,000m 1 space per 500m 1 space per 14m Non Food Retail 1 space per 500m 1 space per 25m Notes: at are used predominantly for growing and should not be included as part of the gross car parking provision.
-Up to 50% of the car as overflow car parks, which would not have as the main car park. provision for goods vehicles only applies up are more provision is required, a minimum of the actual number being determined by
+Goods Vehicles Car Parking Food Retail up to 1,000m 2 1 space per 500m 2 1 space per 18m 2 Food Retail over 1,000m 2 1 space per 500m 2 1 space per 14m 2 Non Food d Retail 1 space per 500m 2 1 space per 25m 2 Notes: 2.
+For Garden Cer are not open to men floor space for dete parking spaces requised to be constructed to 3.
+For all large reta to a maximum of 6 s 6 spaces should consideration of the Assessment, which mbers of the public s rmining the level of o ired can be provided as high a standard a il establishments the spaces.
+For sites whe be provided with t operational requirem at are used predominantly for growing and should not be included as part of the gross car parking provision.
+Up to 50% of the car as overflow car parks, which would not have

-Short to Medium Term (collection/delivery/ shopping) Medium to Long Term (meetings/workplace) Up to 1,000m 1 space per 200m 1 space per 200m Up to 5,000m 1 space per 400m 1 space per 400m Over 5,000m Minimum of 12 spaces; Additional Spaces Negotiable
+Short to Medium Term (collection/delivery/ shopping) Medium to Long Term (meetings/workplace) Up to 1,000m 2 1 space per 200m 2 1 space per 200m 2 Up to 5,000m 2 1 space per 400m 2 1 space per 400m 2 Over 5,000m 2 Minimum of 12 spaces; Additional Spaces Negotiable